-What about the CSS Profile Form?
+What About the CSS Profile Form?

 Please note that RIT has chosen not to use the College Scholarship Service Financial Aid Profile form used by some universities to process financial aid awards.
 Using the Federal FAFSA will allow you to apply for financial aid with no processing fee and will allow us to process your financial aid information more quickly.
+Students not eligible to complete the FAFSA may be eligible to complete the International CSS Profile.

-Financial Aid and Scholarships
+Financial Aid and Scholarships Office Hours